Partillay791/AY2510-cs3243-midterm/docs/README.md

 1. Proving: `contradiction`, `induction`
 2. When proving admissibility or consistency, maintain good use of mathematical symbols, e.g. &forall;!
 3. Use keywords like `minimally`
-4. When giving a transition model, mention that given a `parent state` and `action`...
-5. The need to traverse the whole graph (let's say I need to fine `h*` for each point) precludes `graph search`, `G` needs to be acyclic and finite though.
+4. The need to traverse the whole graph (let's say I need to fine `h*` for each point) precludes `graph search`, `G` needs to be acyclic and finite though.
-6. States can be represented via a `frontier`.
+5. States can be represented via a `frontier`.
-7. `Node`: what can I store as I go along?
+6. Determine consistency: check all possible pairs of subsequent neighbours
-8. Pre-processing helps if doing it once before search helps than doing the step at every time point during traversal.
+7. Pre-processing helps if doing it once before search helps than doing the step at every time point during traversal.
-9. Question 2: `Give a proof sketch`
+8. Question 2: `Give a proof sketch`
-10. `Heuristic` question is very long, 1.5 pages in description, nothing about dominance in it, only `admissibility`.
+9. `Heuristic` question is very long, 1.5 pages in description, nothing about dominance in it, only `admissibility`.
-11. Determine consistency: check all possible pairs of subsequent neighbours